Journalism school: Africa

 UNESCO's list is not exhaustive, and new schools have been founded since the study was conducted.

-With the rise of Internet and social media in the past five years there has been increasing demand for journalism schools offering specialized training in the kinds of modern challenges journalists face in the rapidly changing online-media landscape.
+With the rise of the Internet and social media in the past five years there has been increasing demand for journalism schools offering specialized training in the kinds of modern challenges journalists face in the rapidly changing online-media landscape.
 E-jicom Graduate School of Journalism and Communication in Dakar, Senegal is one such institution.

 Asia

 The most populous continent is also home to the world's largest democracy and its pace of growth and booming economies have led to a proliferation of media enterprises.
 The rise of digital publishing has created newer opportunities for employment and self-employment in the field of journalism and mass communication.

 India

 Unlike the rest of the world, print media continues to grow and thrive in India with its over 1.4 billion people.
-With over 900 TV channels and over 100,000 100,000 registered publications, digital publishing has only added to the opportunities.
+With over 900 TV channels and over 100,000 registered publications, digital publishing has only added to the opportunities.
 Dozens of regional languages and English being the aspirational language, newspapers in India are now published in 100 different languages.
 The government of India established the "Indian Institute of Mass Communication (IIMC)" in 1965, which has now 6 campuses across India.
 Dozens of universities and independent institutes provide education for shaping journalism, media and mass communication professionals.
+Several universities and independent institutes provide education for shaping journalism, media and mass communication professionals.
+Notable among them is the Jindal School of Journalism and Communication at O.P.
+Jindal Global University, Sonipat, which offers courses in Film and Media, Corporate Communication.